-Axiom 2 does not require that the same options be chosen in contexts offering the same feasible property bundles; it only requires that options instantiating the same property bundles be chosen.
-The axiom requires no relationship between the choices in contexts K and K' with different context properties (i.e., $\mathcal{P}(K) \neq \mathcal{P}(K')$), since these automatically offer different feasible property bundles.
+This is weaker than requiring that the same options be chosen in those contexts.
+The axiom further requires no relationship between the choices in contexts K and K' with different context properties (i.e., $\mathcal{P}(K) \neq \mathcal{P}(K')$), since these automatically offer different feasible property bundles.